dougschallmoser/dougschallmoser/README.md

 I'm a software engineer focused on creating things that improves people's lives.
 I love JavaScript above all else.
 I take pride in problem-solving and have a knack for finding the tiniest bugs that drive many crazy.
 I believe simplicity produces the best code.

-I am currently working on adding additional features to [Trailblaze](https://github.com/dougschallmoser/trailblaze) as well as gaining experience with TypeScript and Node.js.
+I am currently working on converting [Trailblaze](https://github.com/dougschallmoser/trailblaze) to Typescript, as well as learning Node.js.

 The best way to find out all about me is my [personal website](https://www.dougschallmoser.com/).